 WEEKLY “ROAD WATCH” REPORT

 Below please find information on construction projects and other known activities within the City of Monroe for the upcoming week with traffic impacts.
-Items #1 through #9 are carry-overs from last week and remaining item #10 is NEW THIS WEEK but is actually scheduled for the following Saturday (April 29).
+Items #1 through #6 are all carry-overs from last week.
 Please contact the City of Monroe Engineering and Public Services Department at 734-384-9126 or 734-384-9125 with any questions or concerns, or contact Director Patrick M. Lewis, P.E. at firstname.lastname@example.org.